UCSD-SUMS/sums-vue/src/get-involved.md

 * Invitation to team building events.
 * Discounts on merchandise (e.g. mathematics graduation stoles).
 * Membership until graduation.

-### Requirements

-* Must be a registered UCSD undergraduate student (of any major).
-* Within 90 days, attend and sign in to:
-  * At least 3 SUMS events (excluding meetings).
-  * At least 3 SUMS meetings.
-* Submit a membership application after completing all other requirements.
-Applications are processed at least once per quarter.

-<Participation></Participation>

 ## Becoming a Staff Member